the-turing-way/the-turing-way/book/content/make/make.md

 1. Because Makefiles are text files they are easy to share and keep in version control.
 1. Using Make doesn't exclude using other tools such as Travis and Docker.

+With a clever Makefile, you can share a complete analysis (code, data, and computational workflows) and let collaborators or the readers of your paper recompute your results.
+By using tools such as LaTeX, you can even generate a complete manuscript that includes freshly computed figures and results!
+This can increase the trust in the research output that you generate, it can make your research more accessible, and it can make collaborating easier.
+This chapter can show you how to get started:

 ## Learn Make by Example